 Passion, laughter, hopes and dreams, surrounded by the love of family and friendships...
-Then bit by bit cancer robbed her of it all and on turning 18, instead of launching carefree on the adventure to adulthood, it delivered its final blow ... her memory, hopes and dreams forever frozen in time.
+Then bit by bit cancer robbed her of it all and one week after her 18th birthday, instead of launching carefree on the adventure to adulthood, it delivered its final blow ... her memory, hopes and dreams forever frozen in time.

 Here is Isabelle’s story...